Brad Pitt Caught ‘Off Guard’ By Angelina Jolie Reportedly Talking Marriage With New Mystery Man

-Angelina Jolie still hasn’t finalized her divorce with Brad Pitt and yet she is already moving on to a new man.
+Angelina Jolie still hasn’t finalized her divorce with Brad Pitt, and yet she is already moving on to a new man.
 An inside source told In Touch Weekly that Jolie is dating again and already thinking about marriage.
 How did Pitt react to the news?

 “The news caught Brad completely off-guard.
 He had no idea she was seeing anybody, let alone someone she’s considering marrying,” the insider revealed.

 Along with processing the news that Jolie is considering marriage, Pitt is also worried about the new guy spending time with his six kids.
-Jolie and Pitt are still fighting in court over custody and Pitt doesn’t like the idea of throwing a third party in the mix.
+Jolie and Pitt are still fighting in court over custody, and Pitt doesn’t like the idea of throwing a third party in the mix.

 “The idea that another man will be spending time with his kids is absolutely sickening and disheartening,” the insider explained.
 “Brad hasn’t met Angie’s man, doesn’t want to meet him, and considers him an interloper in his family.”